LDAWG-a11y/a11yWebApp/src/faqs/how-do-i-create-accessible-content.md

 ---
 title: How do I create accessible content?
-date: 2022-10-02
+date: 2022-10-07
 tags: faqs
 permalink: false
 ---
+Specific guidance depends on what content you are trying to make accessible but there are always things you can do to be more inclusive with your content.

-We have produced a range of guidance to help and support colleagues.
-There are excellent guides and videos available from Microsoft, Adobe and LinkedIn Learning.
-Please see the resources section and choose the guidance related to the types of content you produce.
+We have produced a range of [guidance to help and support accessible content creation](https://www.makethingsaccessible.com/tags/content) including Microsoft Office documents, PDFs, images and graphics, maps, videos and more.

+There are also excellent guides and videos available from Microsoft, Adobe and LinkedIn Learning.
-Please follow guidance when creating content or updating documents, view the ‘[Key Accessibility Tip](http://vle.westminster.ac.uk/accessibility/#/lessons/iz0Q7ZKt3CZAKu2hlng4VYlq8n_TvBqZ)s’ section of [Accessibility guidance](http://vle.westminster.ac.uk/accessibility/?mc_cid=91af8ee21c&mc_eid=%5bUNIQID%5d#/%23/) and the [4 steps to more accessible content ](http://blog.westminster.ac.uk/blackboardhelp/accessibility/)to help you with this.